zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/PD10_mf_purification/PD10_mf_purification.md

 ## Gravity Filtration Protocol
 **Important:** A previously used column contains 0.01% sodium azide in the storage solution.
 Handle the column and storage solution appropriately with gloves.

-1. Remove the microfilariae species-specific PD-10 column from 4°C storage.
+1. Remove the microfilariae species-specific PD-10 column from 4°C storage or retrieve a new column.

-2. Remove the top cap and pour off the column storage solution.
-If the column is new, also cut the sealed end of the column at the notch.
+2. Assemble the column in the adapter and place the setup in a 50 mL conical collection tube.
+The column and adapter can also be placed in a ring stand clamp with a flask underneath for fluid collection.

-3. Assemble the column in the adapter and place the setup in a 50 mL conical collection tube or a beaker.
+3. Remove the top cap and either pour off the column storage if the column is new or allow the liquid to flow through the column if it has been used previously.
+If the column is new, cut the sealed end of the column at the notch.

 4. Equilibrate the column by adding 5 mL RPMI-1640 to the top of the column and allow the liquid to completely enter the packed bed.
-Repeat the equilibration 5 times or until ~25 mL of RPMI-1640 has been passed through the column.
-The flow-through can be discarded.
+Repeat the equilibration 5 times or until ~25 mL of RPMI-1640 has been passed through the column. **If the flow-through contains sodium azide, it must be collected and added to the sodium azide waste container in the fume hood.**

 5. Add up to 1.5 million microfilariae suspended in 2.5 mL of media to the center of the column and allow it to enter the packed bed completely.
 Discard the flow-through.